 Once it is safe to inspect your property, you should contact your agent or insurance company.
 You should have your policy number and contact information to begin the process.
 An insurance adjuster is then assigned to assist you through the claims process.
 It is important to remember that the sooner you file, the sooner you’ll receive reimbursement.
 There is also a deadline to submit your claims for NFIP policies (Allstate, Liberty Mutual, and American Family typically provide those).
 Generally, you have 60 days after the flood to give a proof of loss statement listing all the damaged or destroyed items.

 Take as many photos and videos of your personal property as possible.
 For any electronics or appliances that may have been affected, take a picture of the make, model, and serial number to provide to your adjuster.
 Unless items pose a health threat or must be legally discarded, wait to throw anything away until the adjuster has seen them.
 Creating a list of things that have been damaged or destroyed will assist you in preparing your proof of loss statement.
 Please be aware that under an NFIP policy, mold damage is not covered unless floodwaters keep you from entering your home.
 So, it is essential to begin cleaning up as soon as possible.

 It is important to start cleaning as soon as possible to prevent the spread and growth of mold.
 Keep samples of items damaged by the flood, such as carpet, other flooring, curtains, etc. Throw out any things that may be hazardous to your health.

 Your payment amount will be based on the provided documentation and what is covered in your policy.
-Contact your flood insurance claims department if you have questions or additional damages to report.
-The claim check will be written to you or the mortgage company if you have a mortgage.
+Please contact your flood insurance claims department for questions or additional damages to report.
+If you have a mortgage, the claim check will be written to you or the mortgage company.

 For more info, visit: https://www.bsaclaims.com/services/flood-claims-service/